County Route 505 (New Jersey)

 County Route 505 (CR 505) is a county highway in the U.S. state of New Jersey.
-The highway extends 20.64 miles (33.22 kilometers) from John F. Kennedy Boulevard (CR 501) in Union City to the New York state line in Northvale.
+The highway extends 20.64 miles (33.22 kilometers) from Kennedy Boulevard (CR 501) in Union City to the New York state line in Northvale.

 Route description

 County Route 505 begins at County Route 501 in Union City, where it travels east and soon after entering Weehawken, it is named Boulevard East.
 It proceeds northward, traveling parallel to the Hudson River atop the Hudson Palisades.
 At Anthony M. DeFino Way in West New York it takes a right turn and descends to the waterfront becoming River Road through North Bergen and Edgewater, where it then intersects Route 5.
 In Fort Lee it intersects with Interstate 95.
 CR 505 then intersects the Palisades Interstate Parkway, before traveling parallel to it.
 It then intersects County Route 501, before turning due north from the westward path it had previously followed along.
 It travels by Morrow Park, shortly before traveling near the Knickerbocker Country Club.
 It then intersects County Route 70, before continuing north and intersecting County Route 502.
 From there, it proceeds north, reaching its end at the New York/New Jersey border.